 The New Testament describes Jesus and his followers casting out demons as part of their regular ministry (Mark 1:21-27, 9: 14-29, Acts 10:38).

-Paul describes spiritual hierarchies in heavenly realms (Ephesians 6: 10-12 ).
+Paul in the same passage describes spiritual hierarchies in heavenly realms (Ephesians 6: 10-12 ).

 What can we learn from an African theological perspective?